IanMadd/academic/content/portfolio/refind.md

 date = 2019-02-14T00:00:00

 # Project title.
-title =  "Install Guide for the rEFInd Boot Manager"
+title =  "Install the rEFInd Boot Manager on macOS"

 # Project summary to display on homepage.
-summary = "Instructions for installing the rEFInd Boot Manager"
+summary = "Instructions for installing the rEFInd Boot Manager on a computer running macOS."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "/headers/refind_banner-alpha.png"